Alf-caput/git-handbook-ufv/README.md

 Notes:

 As was mentioned earlier, Git allows us to travel in time between changes and work in parallel timelines called branches.
+In this context `HEAD` is a reference of whatever we are pointing to, it will follow us as we create new commits or switch from timeline (branch).

+If the `HEAD` isn't pointing to the tip of a branch is called `detached HEAD` this happens when we point to a specific commit that isn't at the tip of the branch.

 ## 8. Displaying changes